isadri/inception/README.md

 When the container had been created, Docker ran the `/bin/bash` command inside it, and the container's shell was presented to us.

 > [!NOTE]
-> When you run this command the first time in your Docker host, Docker will not find the image in your Docker host, and it will grab it from Docker Hub, and then downloaded it.
+> When you run this command the first time in your Docker host, Docker will not find the image in your Docker host, and it will grab it from Docker Hub (the default registry), and then downloaded it.
 But, if you run the same command again, Docker will find the image in your Docker host, and it will create the container directly, without downloaded the image again.
 You can see it in action.
 Run the same command again, and you will notice that the container executed much faster.

 ### Working with our first container

-Now we are inside the container as the *root* user, and it is a fully fledged Debian host, and we can anything we like in it.
+Now we are inside the container as the *root* user, and it is a fully fledged Debian host, and we can do anything we like in it.
 Let's see the container's hostname.

 ![Screenshot from 2024-02-10 17-55-49](https://github.com/isadri/inception/assets/116354167/94acb44f-b817-4634-9a05-84a2df57af78)